tindyc/valentime/README.md

 ### Full Testing

-To fully test my website we performed the following testing using a number of browsers (google chrome) and devices (Macbook Pro 14 inch, iPhone 13 pro).
+To fully test the website we performed the following testing using a number of browsers and devices.

 We also went through each page using google chrome developer tools to ensure that they were responsive on all different screen sizes.